Weather-related road and facility closures may change throughout the day.

-Follow road status updates on Twitter at http://twitter.com/smokiesroadsnps.
+Follow current road status updates on Twitter at or access from the internet using this link: https://twitter.com/smokiesroadsnps.
 Updates are available for Newfound Gap Road (US-441), Little River Road, Laurel Creek Road, and Cades Cove Loop Road.

 Roads and Facilities